FinTrak-Solutions/.github/profile/README.md

 * The user can view the account and category balance from homepage.
 * The user can view the budget status for a category and the transactions associated with that budget calculation in a detailed view.

-# User Guide
-To help users better navitage through our tool, we would introduce how to explore our tools in this section.

-## Authentication
-The authentication tab provides login and signup functions.
-### Signup
-1. The user could fill in Username, Email, Password, and Confirm Password.
-2. Press **Tab** to navigate between input fields.
-3. Press **Enter** to submit the form.
-4. If passwords don't match, an error message appears.
-### Login
-Similar to signup page:
-1. The user fills in Email and Password.
-2. Press **Tab** to navigate between input fields.
-3. Press **Enter** to submit the form.
-4. If email/password is incorrect, an error message appears.

-## Homepage
-The homepage serves as the navigation hub and an overview.
-It provides 4 entry points to different user flows:
-* Account Management
-* Category Management
-* Report Reviews
-* Add New Transactions
-The user could follow instructions at the bottom of the page to navigate through different functions of our financial tracker.

-## Account Management Tab
-TBD

-## Category and Budget Management Tab
-TBD

-## Report Tab
-The report detailed view could be accessed from the homepage.
-It focuses on the budgeting status of the user, and is category centric.

-For each category, a preliminary budget analysis on the spending based on user specified frequency is done and the report is color-coded accordingly for better visual experience.
-The transactions are grouped by categories and ordered by time.
-Notes of each transaction is also provided.

 # Reproducibility Guide
 ## Perequisites
 In order to use our financial tracker, we assume the following libraries are available in the environment: